 If you already have spandex and swim lining in your stash or a good local source, you can also buy a kit that just has the swim bra fabric & notions – they come in two colors, black and beige (pick from the dropdown menu).

 Finally, we’ve also got a new class for you!
 Making a swimsuit for the first time can understandably seem pretty intimidating, so we also filmed a new online workshop where I take you through every step, from sourcing the right fabrics and notions, through to sewing a swim bra and working with spandex.

 You can sew everything on your home sewing machine, you just need to learn a few new techniques!
 There are lots of benefits of an online workshop, including the fact you can watch and re-watch as many times as you like from the comfort of home, and your access to the videos never expires.
 You can also ask questions and get advice directly on the workshop platform, and I’ll get back to you with help.

-The class includes a free copy of the Ipswich Swimsuit sewing pattern (PDF or printed), and you can get 20% off using code SWIM! at checkout to celebrate the launch (valid through May 31, 11.59pm).
+The class includes a free copy of the Ipswich Swimsuit sewing pattern (PDF or printed).
 Sign up today and you’ll be at the beach in no time!

 I hope you love the Ipswich Swimsuit sewing pattern as much as I do!
 Our first integrated-bra pattern is a big milestone for Cashmerette Patterns, and I’m so excited to hear what you think, and see what you make.
 Feel free to ask any questions about the new pattern below!